Tyrannosaurus in popular culture: Television appearances

 An anthropomorphic Tyrannosaurus named Johnny T. Rex is one of the villains in the Disney Afternoon series Darkwing Duck.

-Documentaries and quasi-documentaries featuring Tyrannosaurus have included Dino Dan, Dinosaur Planet, Prehistoric Park, T. Rex: New Science, New Beast, The Truth About Killer Dinosaurs, Walking with Dinosaurs, When Dinosaurs Roamed America, Sea Monsters - A Walking with Dinosaurs Trilogy, Valley of the T-Rex, Dinosaurs Decoded, Bizarre Dinosaurs, Giant Monsters, Animal Armageddon, Jurassic Fight Club, Dinolab, T-rex: Warrior or Wimp?, T. Rex: A Dinosaur in Hollywood, Dinosaur Revolution, Prehistoric Planet, Life on Our Planet, The Last Dragon, and Planet Dinosaur, in which it only appears as a database skeleton image.
+Documentaries and quasi-documentaries featuring Tyrannosaurus have included Dino Dan, Dinosaur Planet, Prehistoric Park, T. Rex: New Science, New Beast, The Truth About Killer Dinosaurs, Walking with Dinosaurs, When Dinosaurs Roamed America, Sea Monsters - A Walking with Dinosaurs Trilogy, Valley of the T-Rex, Dinosaurs Decoded, Bizarre Dinosaurs, Giant Monsters, Animal Armageddon, Jurassic Fight Club, Dinolab, T-rex: Warrior or Wimp?, T. Rex: A Dinosaur in Hollywood, Dinosaur Revolution, Prehistoric Planet, Life on Our Planet, The Dinosaurs, The Last Dragon, and Planet Dinosaur, in which it appears as a database skeleton image.

-Chomper from The Land Before Time series, as well as Red Claw from the TV series, and Sharptooth from the original film are all tyrannosaurs.
+Chomper from The Land Before Time series, as well as Red Claw from the TV series and Sharptooth from the original film, are all tyrannosaurs.

-Tyrannosaurus-themed mecha have appeared in the Super Sentai series beginning with Kyoryu Sentai Zyuranger in Shogozyu Tyrannosaurus, V-Rex of Mirai Sentai Timeranger, Bakuryu Tyranno of Bakuryuu Sentai Abaranger, Gozyu Rex of Kaizoku Sentai Gokaiger, Gabutyra of Zyuden Sentai Kyoryuger and recently Tyramigo of Kishiryu Sentai Ryusoulger.
+Tyrannosaurus-themed mecha have appeared in the Super Sentai series beginning with Kyoryu Sentai Zyuranger and Shogozyu Tyrannosaurus, V-Rex of Mirai Sentai Timeranger, Bakuryu Tyranno of Bakuryuu Sentai Abaranger, Gozyu Rex of Kaizoku Sentai Gokaiger, Gabutyra of Zyuden Sentai Kyoryuger, and Tyramigo of Kishiryu Sentai Ryusoulger.
 They also appear in their respective Power Rangers adaptations, specifically in the first season of Mighty Morphin Power Rangers, Power Rangers Time Force, Power Rangers Dino Thunder, Power Rangers Super Megaforce, Power Rangers Dino Charge and Power Rangers Dino Fury.
+The 50th Sentai series, No.1 Sentai Gozyuger, features GozyuTyranno, who has a Tyrannosaurus motif.

-An animated Tyrannosaurus rex named Tina Rex is a bully in Gumball's school in the 2011–2019 animated series on Cartoon Network, The Amazing World of Gumball.
+In the 2011–2019 Cartoon Network animated series The Amazing World of Gumball, an animated Tyrannosaurus rex named Tina Rex is a bully at Gumball's school.

-In Genndy Tartakovsky's Primal, a female Tyrannosaurus develops a bond with a Neanderthal male.
+In Genndy Tartakovsky's Primal, a female Tyrannosaurus named Fang develops a bond with a Neanderthal male named Spear.
 The series revolves around them struggling to survive in a prehistoric-like world.

 In the anime Dinosaur King, the main Tyrannosaurus is named Terry.

 A Tyrannosaurus serves as an antagonist in the Phineas and Ferb episode "It's About Time!".

-In the TV anime Wonderful Pretty Cure!, a Tyrannosaurus rex was used by one of the antagonists as the monster of the week for the show's 44th episode.
+In the anime series Wonderful Pretty Cure!, a Tyrannosaurus rex appears in the 44th episode as an inhabitant of Niko Garden who was corrupted and transformed into a Gaogaon by Torame.